 The photographers get selected through a jury of photography professionals and curators responsible for the festival’s open call contest.

-The Nordic Village will be showcased in the Nordic Culture Point library from August 13 till 27, 2019 and introduce open call finalists 2019 of the theme Anarchy.
+The Nordic Village showcases in the Nordic Culture Point library from August 13 till 27, 2019 and introduces open call finalists 2019 of the theme Anarchy: Tine Bek from Denmark, Marcus Gustafsson from Sweden and Saara Tuominen from Finland.

 August 23 the Helsinki Photo Festival presents the personal stories of leading photographers from three Nordic countries, finalists of the Nordic Village open call 2018: Sebastian Sardi (Sweden), Stig Marlon Weston (Norway) and Kalle Kataila (Finland).
 The seminar is open to all photo enthusiasts and is free of charge.